aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.tables/cellformat/get_fittext/_index.md

 second_title: Aspose.Words for C++ API Reference
 description: If true, fits text in the cell, compressing each paragraph to the width of the cell.
 type: docs
-weight: 40
+weight: 53
 url: /cpp/aspose.words.tables/cellformat/get_fittext/
 ---
 ## CellFormat::get_FitText method

-If true, fits text in the cell, compressing each paragraph to the width of the cell.
+If **true**, fits text in the cell, compressing each paragraph to the width of the cell.

 ```cpp
 bool Aspose::Words::Tables::CellFormat::get_FitText()